 Church leaders are beginning to recognize these new domain extensions.
 Many are becoming aware of .church domains when they’re being used by influential churches.
 Life.church switched from its previous domain “lifechurch.tv” to “life.church” in October 2015.

-Consider how big of a decision this was: the change involved only dropping 2 characters in the domain name, but it affected more than 70,000 in its attendance along with all of the church’s branding, stationery, signage, communications, and more.
-And yet the church’s leadership made this change to refresh its vision, its logos, and its domain name.
-When our team asked the Life.Church team about how this impacted their church, their response was reassuring: no negative impact occurred and people continued using their website as usual.
+Consider how big of a decision this was: the change involved only dropping 2 characters in their domain name, but it affected more than 70,000 in its attendance along with all of the church’s branding, stationery, signage, communications, and more.
+And yet the church’s leadership made this change as an opportunity to refresh its vision, its logos, and its web address.
+When our team asked the Life.Church team about how this impacted their church, their response was reassuring: "no negative impact occurred and people continued using their website as usual."

 Amongst this audience of church leaders, there’s a popular online service known as Planning Center used by thousands of churches worldwide.
 The cloud-based service was launched over 10 years ago as Planning Center Online to organize and plan a church’s worship services and managing volunteers.
 Since that time, Planning Center Online has grown into a suite of 7 apps to cover many needs in the church, with apps bearing self-explanatory names like: Services, Check Ins, Resources, Registrations, Giving, People, and Groups.